openstack-k8s-operators/dataplane-operator/docs/openstack_dataplane.md

 #### NodeSection

+NodeSection defines the top level attributes inherited by nodes in the CR.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |